F-universe/G.earth---basic-scraper/README.md

 Enter a city or keyword in the form and wait for a screenshot of the location on Google Earth to be captured.

 Project Structure
-scss

-/GoogleEarth-scraper/
-│
-├── static/ (Folder for static images, such as screenshots) │
-├── templates/ (Folder for HTML templates)
+static/: This folder holds static files, such as images.
+In this project, it is used to store screenshots.

+Example: screenshot.png
+templates/: This folder contains the HTML templates for rendering the web interface in Flask.

-│   └── index.html (Main HTML page for the user interface) │
+Example: index.html (Main HTML page for the user interface) Root Folder (/GoogleEarth-scraper/):

-├── GEarth.py (Main code handling Flask and Selenium) │
+GEarth.py: The main Python file that handles Flask and Selenium for the application. requirements.txt: The file that lists the Python dependencies required to run the project.

-├── requirements.txt (File listing the Python dependencies) How to Contribute
+How to Contribute
 Feel free to modify the code, improve it, or add new features.
 If you think your improvement could be useful to others, you can create a pull request to this repository.